Cath127/mp1-new-york/README.md

 # **THRIFTY NYC Website**
 The THRIFTY NYC Website is designed to be responsive and accessible on a range of devices.
-It allows visitors to find out more about free and discounted things in New York.
+It allows visitors to find out more about free and discounted activities in New York.
 The site has been built using HTML5, CSS3 and Bootstrap for the Milestone 1 project for Code Institute's diploma in Web Development.

 ## User Experience (UX)
 * ### User Stories